amadeus4dev/developer-guides/docs/sdks/java-sdk.md

 }
 ```

-but before testing the example, export your credentials in your terminal:
+Before testing the example, export your credentials in your terminal:

 ```bash
 export AMADEUS_CLIENT_ID=YOUR_CLIENT_ID